RobotLocomotion/drake/multibody/rigid_body_plant/images/README.md

 The simplest way to create a .png from the .svg file is to use Inkscape.

-To install: `sudo apt-get install inkscape`
+To install: `sudo apt install inkscape`

 The following steps will re-create the png: